Tay Yong Kwang: Dave Teo Ming

 On 2 September 2007, 20-year-old National Serviceman Dave Teo Ming sparked a 20-hour-long nationwide manhunt when he went AWOL, with a SAR-21 assault rifle, eight rounds of ammunition and a knife.
 The purpose of Teo's AWOL was due to him wanting to kill Crystal Liew, Teo's girlfriend who broke up with him in April that same year, as well as five others whom Teo hated in his life.
 After his arrest, Teo faced multiple charges under the Arms Offences Act.
 Teo's fellow serviceman, Ong Boon Jun, who was in company of Teo who was possessing a rifle, was charged under the Act as well.
-At Teo's trial, it was revealed that Teo had an unhappy childhood and had experienced several tragedies in his life (including his mother abandoning him to his grandparents, parental abuse, the death of his then-12-year-old younger brother from a car accident in March 2001).
+At Teo's trial, it was revealed that Teo had an unhappy childhood and had experienced several tragedies in his life.
 These events caused Teo to encounter disciplinary problems and also led to him suffering from depression, according to an IMH report.
 Teo had finally snapped after his girlfriend dumped him, which drove him to commit the crime.
-It was further reported that while Teo was in remand, Teo's grandmother died from cancer.

-On 9 July 2008, Justice Tay Yong Kwang, who heard Teo's case in the High Court, convicted Teo (who pleaded guilty to his crimes) of the charges he faced, and sentenced him to 9 years and 2 months' imprisonment and 18 strokes of the cane.
-During sentencing, Justice Tay expressed his sympathy towards Teo for his unfortunate circumstances, advising him to turn over a new leaf while in prison.
+On 9 July 2008, Teo pleaded guilty in the High Court and Tay sentenced him to 9 years and 2 months' imprisonment and 18 strokes of the cane.
+During sentencing, Tay expressed his sympathy towards Teo for his unfortunate circumstances, advising him to turn over a new leaf while in prison.
 In his words, he said to Teo: